 - Wash cherry tomatoes.
 Slice in half.
 Place into small to medium-sized bowl.

-- Chop three fresh basil leaves into small pieces and add to tomatoes.
+- Chop 3 fresh basil leaves into small pieces and add to tomatoes.

 - Dice 1/2 of a red onion.
 You can add more if you love onion or a little less if you like it but do not love it.
 Add to bowl.

-- Add 3 oz. crumbled feta cheese, save 1 oz. to garnish with when serving.
+- Add 3 ounces of crumbled feta cheese.
+Save 1 ounce to garnish with when serving.